HISTORY OF THE SEDONA ARTISTS’ COALITION

 In 1996, Nancy Robb Dunst brought together a handful of artists to develop an artistic community.
 This loosely organized group of visionaries has grown to almost 125 artists and is now known as the Sedona Visual Artists’ Coalition (SVAC).
 In 2006, SVAC established itself as a 501c3, non-profit, educational and charitable organization.

-We manage and promote two Annual Open Studios Tours.
-The Spring Tour is always the last full weekend in April and the Fall Tour is always the last full weekend in October.
-40 to 50 SVAC artists open their studio doors to the general public, displaying and demonstrating a wide range of mediums.
-It has been designated a Signature Event by the Sedona Chamber of Commerce and is attended by people from throughout the state and country.
+We manage and promote the annual open studio tour, which is always the last full weekend in April.
+Every spring, forty to 50 SVAC artists open their studio doors to the general public, displaying and demonstrating a wide range of mediums.
+The tour has been designated a signature event by the Sedona chamber of commerce and is attended by people from throughout the state and country.

-For more information about current and upcoming SVAC sponsored events, please visit the Open Studios page or the Annual Exhibition page.
+For more information about current and upcoming SVAC sponsored events, please send an email to: email@example.com

 Benefits of Membership